allegheny-computer-science-390-f2020/project/writing/concept.md

 ## Add Your Name(s)

-## Description of the Concept Idea
+## Description of the Concept

+## Relevance and Motivation of the Concept

-## Description of the Tasks that You Will Complete
+## Description of the Tasks to Complete

-## Detailed Plan for Your Team to Complete the Project
+## Timeline to Complete the Project